P-adic number: Analysis

 Similar to the more classical fields of real and complex analysis, which deal, respectively, with functions on the real and complex numbers, p-adic analysis studies functions on p-adic numbers.
 The theory of complex-valued numerical functions on the p-adic numbers is part of the theory of locally compact groups (abstract harmonic analysis).
 The usual meaning taken for p-adic analysis is the theory of p-adic-valued functions on spaces of interest.

 Applications of p-adic analysis have mainly been in number theory, where it has a significant role in diophantine geometry and diophantine approximation.
 Some applications have required the development of p-adic functional analysis and spectral theory.
 In many ways p-adic analysis is less subtle than classical analysis, since the ultrametric inequality means, for example, that convergence of infinite series of p-adic numbers is much simpler.
 Topological vector spaces over p-adic fields show distinctive features; for example aspects relating to convexity and the Hahn–Banach theorem are different.

-Two important concepts from p-adic analysis are Mahler's theorem, which characterizes every continuous p-adic function in terms of polynomials, and Volkenborn integral, which provides a method of integration for p-adic functions.
+Two important concepts from p-adic analysis are Mahler's theorem, which characterizes every continuous p-adic function in terms of polynomials, and the Volkenborn integral, which provides a method of integration for p-adic functions.